 Opioid Use Disorder Project

 State Medicaid programs play a critical role in financing pharmacologic and non-pharmacologic treatments for opioid use disorder (OUD) as they provide coverage for 4 in 10 individuals with OUD.
 States are currently taking myriad approaches to addressing the opioid crisis by changing the way they regulate providers, pay for care, and cover evidence-based treatments in Medicaid.
 However, there exists no analytic infrastructure for learning about the impact of state policy experimentation on OUD treatment and outcomes as states have no mechanism for sharing data or measurement tools.
-To overcome these challenges, we harness MODRN state-university partnerships in Delaware, Kentucky, Maryland, Michigan, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin.
-These states account for almost 17 million (21% of) Medicaid enrollees, and the partnerships have access to complete and recent Medicaid data.
+With funding from NIDA, we are using MODRN state-university partnerships in Delaware, Kentucky, Maryland, Michigan, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin.
+These states account for almost 17 million (24% of) Medicaid enrollees, and the partnerships have access to complete and recent Medicaid data.
 Our objectives are to provide a comprehensive assessment of OUD treatment quality and outcomes in Medicaid, and to inform policy decisions on coverage and payment for evidence-based OUD treatments in Medicaid.